-A major challenge in the drug development process is that conventional animal models, altered animal cell lines and cell culture systems using human cell lines not derived from hPSCs can, at best, only approximate human biology necessary to support key drug development decisions.
+A major challenge in the drug development process is that conventional nonclinical surrogate safety models, including live animal models, altered animal cells, immortalized and transformed cells, and explanted primary cells can, at best, only approximate human biology necessary to support key drug development decisions.
 A biotechnology or pharmaceutical company can spend nearly a decade and tens of millions of dollars to discover, optimize and validate the potential efficacy of a promising lead drug candidate and advance it in development, only to see it be discontinued due to unexpected heart or liver safety concerns.
 As a result, the company’s significant prior investment may be lost.
-Our drug rescue model is designed to leverage both substantial prior third-party investment in discovery and development of once-promising drug candidates and the clinically predictive drug development capabilities of our Human Clinical Trials in a Test TubeTM platform to generate and assess key components of the heart and liver safety profiles of Drug Rescue Variants.
+Our drug rescue model is designed to leverage both substantial prior third-party investment in discovery and development of once-promising drug candidates and the clinically predictive drug development capabilities of our Human Clinical Trials in a Test Tube™ platform to generate and assess key components of the heart and liver safety profiles of Drug Rescue Variants.

 With mature human heart cells produced from hPSCs, we have developed CardioSafe 3D™, a novel, three-dimensional (3D) bioassay system for predicting the in vivo cardiac effects, both toxic and non-toxic, of Drug Rescue Variants and other small molecule drug candidates before they are tested in animals and humans.
 We are expanding our drug rescue capabilities by developing LiverSafe 3D™, a novel bioassay system using hPSC-derived human liver cells to assess potential liver toxicity and adverse drug-drug interactions in Drug Rescue Variants and other new drug candidates early in development, before animal and human testing.